Gaurav1517/Ansible-s3-webhosting-project/README.md

 ![Application Screenshot](Image/Screenshot.png)

+---

+### Detailed Explanation

+This project focused on using Ansible to automate the setup of an S3 bucket for static website hosting.
+Here's a breakdown of the key tasks:

+1. **Automation with Ansible:**
+   - Developed an Ansible playbook (`create-s3.yml`) to create an S3 bucket programmatically.
+   - Configured the bucket for static website hosting by setting up index and error pages (`index.html` and `404.html`).

+2. **Dynamic Configuration with Jinja2 Templates:**
+   - Used a Jinja2 template (`policy.json.j2`) to dynamically generate the S3 bucket policy.
+   - Enabled fine-grained control over bucket access, such as allowing public read permissions for website content.

+3. **Secure Access Management:**
+   - Utilized a `cred.yml` file to manage AWS credentials securely, ensuring seamless integration with AWS CLI for resource provisioning.
+   - Implemented IAM policies to limit access and comply with security standards.

+4. **File Deployment:**
+   - Automated the upload of static web files like `index.html` and `404.html` during playbook execution.
+   - Ensured version control and reproducibility for website updates.

+5. **Verification and Troubleshooting:**
+   - Validated the bucket’s website configuration and public accessibility.
+   - Addressed common errors, such as access denied or bucket policy misconfigurations, using Ansible's idempotent operations and AWS CLI commands.

+**Key Outcomes:**
+- Simplified the process of provisioning and managing S3-based static websites.
+- Reduced manual errors and ensured consistent deployment through automation.
+- Demonstrated proficiency in Infrastructure as Code (IaC) principles using Ansible and AWS services.

 This guide outlines the steps to set up an S3 bucket with static website hosting using an Ansible playbook.
 The project involves creating an S3 bucket, configuring it for static website hosting, setting IAM permissions, and deploying the necessary HTML files.